Lessons from pendulums: A design comparison of three lab activities: Closing thoughts

-In recent years there has been a push for PER scholars to include more detailed and more useful descriptions of theory in curriculum development.
-Our comparison further underscores necessity and complexity of this task.
+Our examination of our own curricula helped us recognize and articulate aspects of the reasoning that play significant roles in our developing and refining activities and materials.
 We contend that a focus on design reasoning can help make descriptions of curricula more generative for practitioners.
-Design reasoning can also be generative for researchers: expectations about how a curriculum should mediate learning can be studied!
-Given that research-based pedagogies are taken up in noticeably different ways (if they are taken up at all) \cite{turpen_construction_2010, dancy_how_2016, affriyenni_navigating}, it would be useful for research to highlight the consequential bits of curricula and crucial interactions and dynamics.
+Design reasoning can also be generative for researchers: expectations about how a curriculum will support learning should inform studies of what takes place.
+Given that research-based pedagogies are taken up in noticeably different ways (if they are taken up at all) \cite{turpen_construction_2010, dancy_how_2016, affriyenni_navigating}, it would be useful for research to highlight the consequential aspects of curricula and crucial interactions.

 \acknowledgments{We would like to thank the faculty and staff at Cornell, UWB, and Tufts involved in developing and implementing these labs.
 We acknowledge the Cornell University College of Arts and Sciences Active Learning Initiative for providing support for part of the development of the \textit{Thinking Critically in Physics} curriculum.
-We also thanks members of the Tufts STEM Education program, in particular Ira Caspari and students in the Qualitative Research in STEM Education course for feedback on initial comparative analyses. }
+We also thanks members of the Tufts STEM Education program, in particular Sophia Jeon, Miguel Vasquez-Vega, Ira Caspari, and the students in the Qualitative Research in STEM Education course for feedback on initial comparative analyses.
+Finally, we appreciate the thorough feedback of our anonymous reviewers, in particular the connections to Robertson \textit{et al.} \cite{robertson_curricular_2021} }